 In this post-genomic era, another new biological discipline was born and named “Systems Biology”.
-Founded on cross-disciplinary research platforms such as Functional Genomics, Epigenomics, Proteomics, Metabolomics, Mathematical and Computational models, Systems Biology is the quantitative measurement of the behavior of groups of interacting components, and provides mathematical tools to describe and predict dynamical behavior.
-In my current and future research, we seek and employ various systems levels approaches to understand key questions in diverse areas of plant biology.
+Founded on cross-disciplinary research platforms such as Functional Genomics, Epigenomics, Proteomics, Metabolomics, and Mathematical and Computational models, Systems Biology is the quantitative measurement of the behavior of groups of interacting components and provides mathematical tools to describe and predict dynamical behavior.
+In my current and future research, we seek and employ various systems levels approaches to understand key questions in diverse areas of biology.